mahmoudparsian/big-data-mapreduce-course/slides/glossary/glossary_of_big_data_and_mapreduce.md

 two main data abstractions:

 * RDD (Resilient Distributed Dataset)
-	* low-level
-	* immutable
+	* Low-level
+	* Immutable	 (to avoid synchronization)
-	* partitioned
+	* Partitioned for parallelism
-	* can represent billions of data points
+	* Can represent billions of data points, called elements
-	* for unstructured and semi-structured data
+	* For unstructured and semi-structured data

 * DataFrame
-	* high-level
-	* immutable
+	* High-level
+	* Immutable (to avoid synchronization)
-	* partitioned
+	* Partitioned for parallelism
-	* can represent billions of rows with named columns
+	* Can represent billions of rows with named columns
-	* for structured and semi-structured data
+	* For structured and semi-structured data

 Spark addresses many problems of hadoop:

+* It is a superset of Hadoop/MapReduce
-* provides in-memory computing
+* Provides in-memory computing
-* provides simple, powerful, and high-level transformations
+* Provides simple, powerful, and high-level transformations
-* provides join operations for RDDs and DataFrames
+* Provides join operations for RDDs and DataFrames
 * You do not need to write too many lines of a code to solve a big data problem
+* For structured data, transformations can be expressed in SQL

 ## Apache Spark Components